Divorcing if you own your own business: this is how it works

 If your partner is a shareholder and wants to sell the shares, they must first offer them to you or other shareholders.
 Unless the BV's articles of association do not require this.

 Liability: Shareholders of a BV are not personally responsible for the debts of the company.
 Liability is limited to the amount they have invested in the company.
-Upon divorce, this limited liability does not change.
-Shareholders remain liable only for their investment in the BV and not for any debts of the company.
+This limited liability does not change after divorce.

 Buying out your partner and the value of your business

-During a divorce, it is important to know what your business is worth.
 If you have to buy out your partner, the value of the business will determine the amount you have to pay.
-You can agree to pay that amount in instalments to keep your business financially sound.
+So it is important to know what your business is worth.
+An accountant can help you determine this.
+You can agree with your ex-partner to pay that amount in instalments to keep your business financially sound.

 Help with divorce

-Do you have questions on divorce and your business, and are you unable to figure things out?
-Just get in touch with KVK.
+Do you have questions aboyt the consequences of divorce for your business?
+Contact the KVK Advice Team.
 Together, we can explore your situation and see how we can help you further.Â